day8/re-frame/docs/Flows.md

                  :else             :ok)))})
 </div>

-And start running a flow that fits our base requirements:
+And register a flow that fits our base requirements:

 <div class="cm-doc" data-cm-doc-result-format="pass-fail">
 (rf/reg-flow (error-state-flow base-requirements))
 </div>

-Now this flow is calculating an error-state value, and adding it to `app-db` after every event (that is, as long as the `:items` or the `:tab` have changed).
+Now this flow is calculating an error-state value, and adding it to `app-db` after every event.
+This happens as long as the `::items` have changed... right?
+Actually, there's another way to make a flow recalculate - we can reregister it.

 Let's update the app to display our new error state: